uandrae/Tactus-test-runner/README.md

 - active: Switch on or off
 - ial_hash: Full hash of the tarball containing the compiled code produced by the github actions.
 Find if from the github actions, https://github.com/destination-earth-digital-twins/IAL/actions
 - build_tar_path: Path to the tarball
-- bindir: The target bindir to use
+- user_binary_path: The target directory for the binaries

 In `ial.test.compiler_name` we define which tests to do in single and double precision respectively for each available compiler.
 We have